 Getting started with Test Driven Development (TDD) can be very challenging.
 It requires a different mindset and approach to writing and developing code.
 However, once in that mindset, it is very difficult not to write tests first.
 But why bother writing tests first?
 In this session, we will go through the reasons for writing tests before coding, look at architecture and design principles, such as SOLID and see how it all comes together to create a more testable and maintainable application.
 I will show you how to get started writing tests first with practical examples on how to reprogram a T800 series Terminator so you can start using TDD in your own applications (or killer robots from the future).
 Hasta La Vista badly-written code!

-Testcontainers is a Java library that supports JUnit tests, providing lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.
+Testcontainers is a Java library that supports JUnit tests and makes it incredibly easy to create lightweight, throwaway instances of common databases, Selenium web browsers, or anything else that can run in a Docker container.

 “TDD leads to a great design,” they said.
 “Mocking is bad,” they said.
 “Integration testing is slow,” they said.
 “Testable architecture to the rescue,” they said.
 “If you don’t test, don’t call yourself a developer,” they said.
 “Code coverage must be 100%,” they said.
 And so on and so forth.